sensu/sensu-go-workshop/CUSTOMIZE.md

   The Docker Compose template to use; defaults to `docker-compose-default.yaml`.
   Change this value to deploy an alternate workshop environment (e.g. using a different reference architecture).

+## Sensu Backend Settings

+Please note the following `.env` file configuration parameters for the Sensu backend:

 - `SENSU_BACKEND_VERSION`